BaiGanio/BaiGanio/README.md

   <img src="./images/lil.png" width="100%" alt="(BBC News) In pictures: Sony World Photography Awards shortlist">
 </a>

-`"I've seen people who can solve complex problems, and I admire them.
+- `"I've seen people who can solve complex problems, and I admire them.
 But, I'm not one of them.
 When I have to solve a complex problem, I make it simple first..."` - Unknown

-`"Knowledge is power.
+- `"Knowledge is power.
 Knowledge shared is power multiplied."` - Robert Noyce

-`"Not in time, place or circumstances, but in man lies success."` - Charles B. Rouss
+- `"Not in time, place or circumstances, but in man lies success."` - Charles B. Rouss
+- `"At the crossroads of life there are no signposts."` - Charlie Chaplin
+- `"One has to ask a little to be able to pay the price"` - Vanga

 <p align="center">
   <a href="#">